sodul/terraform-provider-clumio/docs/resources/clumio_policy.md

 - **unit** (String) The measurement unit of the SLA parameter.
 Values include hours, days, months, and years.
 - **value** (Number) The measurement value of the SLA parameter.

+<a id="nestedblock--operations--advanced_settings"></a>
+### Nested Schema for `operations.advanced_settings`

+Optional:

+- **ec2_mssql_database_backup** (Block Set, Max: 1) Additional policy configuration settings for the mssql_database_backup operation.
+If this operation is not of type mssql_database_backup, then this field is omitted from the response. (see [below for nested schema](#nestedblock--operations--advanced_settings--ec2_mssql_database_backup))
+- **ec2_mssql_log_backup** (Block Set, Max: 1) Additional policy configuration settings for the mssql_log_backup operation.
+If this operation is not of type mssql_log_backup, then this field is omitted from the response. (see [below for nested schema](#nestedblock--operations--advanced_settings--ec2_mssql_log_backup))
+- **mssql_database_backup** (Block Set, Max: 1) Additional policy configuration settings for the mssql_database_backup operation.
+If this operation is not of type mssql_database_backup, then this field is omitted from the response. (see [below for nested schema](#nestedblock--operations--advanced_settings--mssql_database_backup))
+- **mssql_log_backup** (Block Set, Max: 1) Additional policy configuration settings for the mssql_log_backup operation.
+If this operation is not of type mssql_log_backup, then this field is omitted from the response. (see [below for nested schema](#nestedblock--operations--advanced_settings--mssql_log_backup))
+- **protection_group_backup** (Block Set, Max: 1) Additional policy configuration settings for the protection_group_backup operation.
+If this operation is not of type protection_group_backup, then this field is omitted from the response. (see [below for nested schema](#nestedblock--operations--advanced_settings--protection_group_backup))

+<a id="nestedblock--operations--advanced_settings--ec2_mssql_database_backup"></a>
+### Nested Schema for `operations.advanced_settings.ec2_mssql_database_backup`

+Optional:

+- **alternative_replica** (String) The alternative replica for MSSQL database backups.
+This setting only applies to Availability Group databases.
+Possible values include "primary", "sync_secondary", and "stop".
+If "stop" is provided, then backups will not attempt to switch to a different replica when the preferred replica is unavailable.
+Otherwise, recurring backups will attempt to use either the primary replica or the secondary replica accordingly.
+- **preferred_replica** (String) The primary preferred replica for MSSQL database backups.
+This setting only applies to Availability Group databases.
+Possible values include "primary" and "sync_secondary".
+Recurring backup will first attempt to use either the primary replica or the secondary replica accordingly.

+<a id="nestedblock--operations--advanced_settings--ec2_mssql_log_backup"></a>
+### Nested Schema for `operations.advanced_settings.ec2_mssql_log_backup`

+Optional:

+- **alternative_replica** (String) The alternative replica for MSSQL log backups.
+This setting only applies to Availability Group databases.
+Possible values include "primary", "sync_secondary", and "stop".
+If "stop" is provided, then backups will not attempt to switch to a different replica when the preferred replica is unavailable.
+Otherwise, recurring backups will attempt to use either the primary replica or the secondary replica accordingly.
+- **preferred_replica** (String) The primary preferred replica for MSSQL log backups.
+This setting only applies to Availability Group databases.
+Possible values include "primary" and "sync_secondary".
+Recurring backup will first attempt to use either the primary replica or the secondary replica accordingly.

+<a id="nestedblock--operations--advanced_settings--mssql_database_backup"></a>
+### Nested Schema for `operations.advanced_settings.mssql_database_backup`

+Optional:

+- **alternative_replica** (String) The alternative replica for MSSQL database backups.
+This setting only applies to Availability Group databases.
+Possible values include "primary", "sync_secondary", and "stop".
+If "stop" is provided, then backups will not attempt to switch to a different replica when the preferred replica is unavailable.
+Otherwise, recurring backups will attempt to use either the primary replica or the secondary replica accordingly.
+- **preferred_replica** (String) The primary preferred replica for MSSQL database backups.
+This setting only applies to Availability Group databases.
+Possible values include "primary" and "sync_secondary".
+Recurring backup will first attempt to use either the primary replica or the secondary replica accordingly.

+<a id="nestedblock--operations--advanced_settings--mssql_log_backup"></a>
+### Nested Schema for `operations.advanced_settings.mssql_log_backup`

+Optional:

+- **alternative_replica** (String) The alternative replica for MSSQL log backups.
+This setting only applies to Availability Group databases.
+Possible values include "primary", "sync_secondary", and "stop".
+If "stop" is provided, then backups will not attempt to switch to a different replica when the preferred replica is unavailable.
+Otherwise, recurring backups will attempt to use either the primary replica or the secondary replica accordingly.
+- **preferred_replica** (String) The primary preferred replica for MSSQL log backups.
+This setting only applies to Availability Group databases.
+Possible values include "primary" and "sync_secondary".
+Recurring backup will first attempt to use either the primary replica or the secondary replica accordingly.

+<a id="nestedblock--operations--advanced_settings--protection_group_backup"></a>
+### Nested Schema for `operations.advanced_settings.protection_group_backup`

+Optional:

+- **backup_tier** (String) Backup tier to store the backup in.
+Valid values are: cold, frozen